TJANGEL/landing_page/README.md

 # landing_page

-Basic landing page website that is fully responsive on browser, mobile and lanscape.
+Basic landing page that is fully responsive on browser, mobile and landscape.

 ## Built with